 AP automation can help improve supplier relationships

-Not just online but cloud AP automation technologies in particular facilitate the interpersonal aspects of supplier relationship management.
+Cloud-based AP automation technologies in particular facilitate the interpersonal aspects of supplier relationship management.
 The need for physical space or hardware maintenance is eliminated, increasing process efficiencies, reducing costs, eliminating risk, and allowing for greater efforts towards strategy versus daily operation.